THE SELKIE CHILD

 The next morning, as the woman was out fetching water to wash the baby, she noticed a bundle of what looked like fabric covered in sand and seaweed near to where she had found the child the previous night.
 She picked up the soaking bundle, and took it to the sea to wash it clean.
 As she placed it in the water, she realised it was the pelt of a large seal.
 She couldn’t believe her luck - seal pelts were worth their weight in gold, but it was the superstition of the area that it was bad luck to kill a seal unless it was the hardest of times.
 She decided to take the pelt inside the house to dry, and it was kept hidden away in a kist until any such hard times were to befall them.

 One such evening, she was diving amongst the sea-kelp searching for shells.
 As she dived, out of nowhere a huge seal with spotted skin and deep eyes which seemed to stare into her soul appeared alongside her, effortlessly gliding in graceful movements.
 Instead of being afraid, she was overcome with a sense of complete joy.
-Hours were spent swimming with the seal, and the longer she swam, the more she forgot about her life back on land.
+She spent swimming with the seal, and the longer she swam, the more she forgot about her life back on land.
 Eventually though, she began to shiver from the cold as night fell.
 She said goodbye to the great seal, and rushed back to her home.

 THE KING OF THE BIRDS

 There he is, a little wren.
 With his perpetually perked tail pointing to the sky, a visual reminder of the folklore surrounding him.
-The king of the birds, the little bird who outwitted all the rest.
+The King of the Birds, the little bird who outwitted all the rest.

 As all the birds readied themselves for flight, each looked to the other in trepidation, sizing each other up.
 Who would be the victor?